thanos1983/kubernetes/IaCaKs/tf/README.md

 #### Get Credentials AKS

-# by default, this command merges the kubeconfig into ${HOME}/.kube/config for users with admin access
+By default, this command merges the kubeconfig into ${HOME}/.kube/config for users with admin access

 ````bash
 az aks get-credentials --resource-group ${RESOURCE_GROUP_NAME} --name ${AKS_NAME} --admin
 ````

-# by default, this command merges the kubeconfig into ${HOME}/.kube/config for users with non admin access
+By default, this command merges the kubeconfig into ${HOME}/.kube/config for users with non admin access

 ````bash
 az aks get-credentials --resource-group ${RESOURCE_GROUP_NAME} --name ${AKS_NAME}
 ````

-# kubelogin by default will use the kubeconfig from ${KUBECONFIG}.
-Specify --kubeconfig to override

-# this converts to use azurecli login mode
+kubelogin by default will use the kubeconfig from ${KUBECONFIG}.
+Specify --kubeconfig to override this converts to use azurecli login mode

 ````bash
 kubelogin convert-kubeconfig -l azurecli